John E. Lawler - Town Supervisor

 Dear Friends and Neighbors,

-On behalf of the Town Board and all our employees, we wish you and your family a safe and happy holiday season.
+On behalf of all of the elected officials and Town employees, I wish you and your family a wonderful and safe summer!

 Our Hearts and prayers are with our Troops all over the world!

 New Smartphone App designed to Keep Waterford Residents Safe Released

 The Town of Waterford Deploys Ping4 Inc.’ s Hyperlocal Citizens Alerts App To Keep Citizens Safe.

 The Town of Waterford becomes the First Agency in New York to Use “Location-Based” Smartphone App, ping4alerts!, to Deliver Highly-Targeted Public Safety Alerts to Residents and Visitors.
 The Town of Waterford Police Department announced today that it has deployed Ping4 Inc’s Hyperlocal Citizens Alerts app, ping4alerts!, to instantly notify citizens of public safety concerns.
 “Using Ping4’s alerts technology, we are able to notify people within our jurisdiction be they local residents or part of a seasonal influx of transient populations of visitors from outside our region of immediate dangers and emergencies, and enlist their help when needed,

 The 2016 Final Town Tax Assessment Roll has been completed and is available for inspection in the Town Clerk’s Office during regular hours.
 The information is also available on the County's website.